Singer, Composer, Producer

 Programming (drums, keyboards, effects etc...)

-I also work with a team of musicians, programmers, composers and mixing engineers that can be brought in to your project depending on your budget and needs.
+I also work with a team of musicians, singers, programmers, composers, mixing engineers and recording studios that can be brought in to your project upon request.

 CreditsAllMusic verified credits for Willie Cortez